dartmouthrobotics/underwater-assembly-auv/README.md

 # underwater-assembly-auv
 Repository containing parts list and CAD files to retrofit a BlueROV2 for improved autonomous operation.
 The starting point would be a BlueROV2 heavy.
+A CAD file of the build is available [here](https://www.dropbox.com/s/99sjkslvtko1nd0/Electronics.igs?dl=0).
+Note that the front mounting plate is different than what is in that CAD file.
+I was experimenting with adding fans for camera cooling.
+What I use now in the robot is represented in the dxf file below.

 The DXF files are usable as laser cutting patterns.
 The files `Electronics Tray Body.dxf`, `Electronics Tray Body.dxf`, and `rear electronics tray mount.dxf` are cut from 4.9mm delrin plastic from ponoko.com